 The name is for debugging purposes.
-It has nothing to do with the identity of the object, so does not have to be unique friendlysam.models.MyopicDispatchModel.time_unit get_list(func, indices) Get a list of function values at indices. get_series(func, indices, kwargs) Get a pandas Series of function values at indices.
+It has nothing to do with the identity of the object, so does not have to be unique friendlysam.models.MyopicDispatchModel.time_unit get_list(func, indices)Get a list of function values at indices.get_series(func, indices, kwargs)Get a pandas Series of function values at indices.

 '''

 MyopicDispatchModel.time_unit

 The time unit used in step_time().

-The default value is 1.

-For more info, see step_time().

 '''